Why you need to protect your art on social media.

 You can also hit up the social-network that the copyrighted content has been posted too.
 As a reminder (because you already learned this when you thoroughly read the terms and conditions of every social-networking site you have joined) users agree not to infringe intellectual property rights upon signing up to social media sites.
+As a consequence, if your work has been used without your permission, you can also pursue the offender for a breach of the social media site’s terms.
 Each site has their equivalent, but this is Facebook’s:

 Protecting Other People’s Rights

 We respect other people’s rights, and expect you to do the same.

 - You will not post content or take any action on Facebook that infringes or violates someone else’s rights or otherwise violates the law.